umesh1989/ETL_processing_spotify_listens/ReadMe.md

 **Input files**

 All the input data is read from input directory.
-Input path is neing read from static_data.ini file.
+Input path is being read from static_data.ini file.
+Dataset can be taken from https://listenbrainz.org/.

 **Output files**